-- $2,500,000 medical malpractice settlement. for a 33 year-old patient who suffered severe and permanent brain damage after an emergency room physician prescribed incorrect medication.
-The patient went into cardiac arrest and was resuscitated after 14 minutes, during which time he suffered significant hypoxic ischemic injury to his brain.
+- $2,500,000 medical malpractice settlement. for a 33-year-old patient who suffered severe and permanent brain damage after an emergency room physician prescribed incorrect medication.
+The patient went into cardiac arrest and was resuscitated after 14 minutes, during which time he suffered a significant hypoxic-ischemic injury to his brain.

 - $2,500,000 settlement for a patient who suffered neurological damage and paraplegia due to a doctors failure to time diagnose an epidural abscess of the spine

 - $2,400,000 settlement against a hospital for failing to diagnose a bowel obstruction in a 6-year-old child resulting in partial loss of his bowel.